 • RAD courses are offered in the day on the Greenwood campus.
 Clinicals may be scheduled on days, evenings, nights, and weekends in the seven surrounding counties.

 • Enrollment into the RAD program is limited.
 Students will be accepted by how long they have been waiting for program entry or by Merit score.
 A student's length of wait time is determined by their most recent date of application to the college as a Pre-RAD major or by the date of major change.
 Of those students accepted, up to 10 can be accepted based on Merit score.
 This worksheet shows where the Health Science Division places emphasis for Merit based entry.
-Merit Application
+Radiologic Technology Merit Application Worksheet.

 • Minimum Requirements to Apply for Program Entry: To be eligible to apply for program entry, student must have successful completion of English Composition I (ENG 101), Anatomy and Physiology I (BIO 210), General Psychology (PSY 201), and Intermediate Algebra (MAT 102) or Probability and Statistics (MAT 120) with a C or better and a 2.5 GPA in these four courses.
 Anatomy and Physiology II (BIO 211) must be completed no later than the summer prior to program entry.
 It is highly recommended that students complete the additional General Education courses, Introduction to Computers (CPT 101) and the humanities/fine arts elective prior to program entry.
 Meeting all the Program-Ready requirements does not guarantee program acceptance due to space limitations.
 Calculate your program ready GPA here.